secretsauceai/nlu-nlg-engine/README.md

-# nlu-engine
+# nlu-nlg-engine
-Encoder-Decoder zero shot domain (skill), intent, and entity tagging NLU model.
+**NLU**: Encoder-Decoder zero shot domain (skill), intent, and entity tagging NLU model.
+**NLG**: Encoder-Decoder zero shot response generation.

 This is a work in progress.
 Once it works really well, this repo will be moved to a Secret Sauce AI repo.

 Once this is done, we will work on adding NLG capabilities to the model.